metricly/hugo-www-site/content/blog/posts/2019/01-30_aws-cost-analysis.md

 ---
-author: "Lawrence Lane"
+author: Lawrence Lane
-date: "2019-01-30"
+date: 2019-01-30 00:00:00 +0000
-title: "AWS Cost Analysis: Exploring Your Cost Deltas"
+title: 'AWS Cost Analysis: Exploring Your Cost Deltas'
-description: "Learn the best AWS cost analysis techniques, and best-practices in this step-by-step guide.
-Understand large rises in your AWS spend, and find the root cause of cost delta."
+description: Learn the best AWS cost analysis techniques, and best-practices in this step-by-step guide.
+Understand large rises in your AWS spend, and find the root cause of cost delta.
-category: "Cloud Cost Management"
+category: Cloud Cost Management
 url: "/aws-cost-analysis/"
-layout: "single"
+layout: single
-featured-image: "cost-analysis.png"
+featured-image: cost-analysis.png
 thumbnail-image: true
 featured: true

 ---
 ### Analyzing AWS Cost Deltas

 Cost deltas are noticeable rises in resource cost discovered when comparing two distinct time periods in your AWS billing history.
 This might seem like an obvious place to start when analyzing your bill, however many people do not know their average application workload costs---especially not on a per-instance level.
 Being familiar with that information is step one.
 With Metricly, you can take that step and a few more by setting up a daily cost email update in the AWS Services Cost report.